7 Things That May Surprise You About The Job Search Process

 You may already have the perfect outfit or you may spend some time in front of the mirror changing outfits.
 It's okay to be picky, just as long as the outfit you choose matches the company culture.
-Make sure your shirts are ironed and your shoes are clean.
+Make sure your shirt is ironed and your shoes are clean.

-And, if you bought new clothes for the interview, make sure you got all the tags off.
+And, if you bought new clothes for the interview, make sure to take all the tags off!

 You Can Have A Great Interview And Still Not Get The JobBigstock

-There are times where you may know immediately that you didn't get the job.
+There are times when you may know immediately that you didn't get the job.
 You weren't as prepared as you needed to be or the position just wasn't a good fit.
 While no one wants to have a bad interview, sometimes it's easier to mentally accept, particularly if you're able to pinpoint where it went wrong and apply the lessons moving forward.

 But, what if you did everything right?
 What if you left the interview feeling like you crushed it and that the job was in the bag, only to later learn that you didn't get the job?